Mark Coffey

 Mark Anthony Coffey (born 13 February 1990) is a Scottish professional wrestler.
-He is best known for his time in WWE, where he performed on the NXT brand as a member of Gallus.
-He is also a former NXT UK Heritage Cup and NXT UK Tag Team Champion.
+He is signed to Major League Wrestling (MLW), where he is a member of Glasgow Boys On Top.
+He also performs on the Scottish independent circuit – predominantly for Insane Championship Wrestling (ICW), where he is the current ICW World Heavyweight Champion in his first reign.
+He is best known for his time in WWE, where he performed on the NXT brand and was a former NXT UK Heritage Cup and NXT Tag Team Champion with Wolfgang.

-Coffey is also known for his tenure with Insane Championship Wrestling (ICW), where he became a three-time ICW Zero-G champion.

 Professional wrestling career

-Early career (2010-2018)
+Early career (2010–2018)

 Coffey debuted as a wrestler for the independent promotion World Wide Wrestling League in 2010.
 Before his arrangement with WWE, he wrestled for various other promotions including Pro Wrestling Elite, Target Wrestling and the Scottish Wrestling Alliance, winning several titles.

-Insane Championship Wrestling (2012-2019)
+Insane Championship Wrestling (2012–2019)

 Coffey made his ICW match at the ICW 1st Annual Square Go! battle royal on 21 January 2012.
 In his early run he would work with Noam Dar, Andy Wild and his brother in efforts to win the ICW Tag Team Championship and ICW Zero-G Championship.

 Between 2013 and 2018, he would become a three-time ICW Zero-G Champion by defeating Mikey Whiplash, Fergall Devitt and Aaron Echo, Andy Wild, DCT, Jordan Devlin and Rampage Brown in a gauntlet at ICW: BarraMania 4.
 He also earned four ICW Tag Team Championship reigns with Polo Promotions partner Jackie Polo through wins over Brian Kendrick and Paul London, Kid Fite and Sha Samuels, Davey Boy and Joe Hendry, and Mike Bird and Wild Boar.
 He also got two chances at the ICW World Heavyweight Championship, firstly against Trent Seven in 2017 and lastly against Lionheart in 2019.